(syllabus and calendar)

 Abbreviated if-else Statement

-The ?: operator returns op2 if op1 is true.
-It returns op3 if op1 is false.
+The ?: operator assigns using op2 if op1 is true.
+It assigns using op3 if op1 is false.

 The ternary operator is a terse way of handling if/else logic.
 You ask a question that can be answered true or false.
 Depending on the answer, something happens or not.